 Meandering along the South Branch of the Raritan River in Hunterdon County, this 1,000-acre watershed park features marshland, woods, and river access for canoeing and fishing.
 Visitors can spot muskrats, frogs, and waterfowl in addition to flocks of migratory birds.

-This 2,110-acre Essex County park is a Mommy Poppins favorite, with hiking trails, including a whimsical fairy trail, paddle boats, mini golf, and a fantastic playground.
+This 2,110-acre Essex County park is a Mommy Poppins favorite, with hiking trails, including a whimsical fairy trail, history, a waterfall paddle boats, mini golf, and a fantastic playground.
 South Mountain is also home to the Turtle Back Zoo.
 The reservation spreads across Maplewood, Millburn, and West Orange, with multiple entry points and parking lots.
 Check out the picnic pavilions with BBQ grills or the stroller-friendly paved trail around Orange Reservoir.

 Visit this 2,000-plus acre preserve in Union County for a day hike or a picnic beside the fabulous playground featuring a real rock for climbing.
 Don't miss the park's new Sensory Trail, an 0.3-mile loop meant to stimulate the senses with raised garden beds and sensory play, designed for wheelchair accessibility and with signage in Braille.
 Stop by the interactive nature center for hands-on exhibits or schedule a horseback ride at Watchung Stables.
 NOTE: The playground and trails are open but the nature center is closed due to COVID-19 safety concerns.
 The center has posted a fantastic batch of nature-themed educational info and activities to its website for the kids.

 Most New Jersey reservations are open dawn until dusk, and permits are required for fishing.
 Please check websites for details.

 A version of this article was first published in 2019 but it has since been updated.

 Photos by Rose Gordon Sala except where noted.